 You just have to be willing to find and correct grammatical errors.
 Proofreading is a flexible income stream.
 You can choose how many hours you want to work.

 15. Transcribe Audio

 How much audio you transcribe at once can also be at your discretion.
-You can transcribe clips that are only one or two minutes in duration or much longer for some clients.
+You can transcribe short clips that are only a couple of minutes in duration.
+Transcribing longer audio is also an option for some clients.